 Some home-based businesses are not eligible for additional business property or in-home business coverage due to the kind of business or its annual Income.
 In such cases, a business insurance policy is the best choice.
 This fact is especially actual if you have clientele visit your home.
 If a client is injured while involved in a business-related transaction or activity, homeowner’s or renter’s insurance may not cover the injury.
 Here are some other things to consider when deciding if you need a business insurance policy:

 There are a few other things to consider when deciding what insurance options for your small home business.
 Factors such as being zoned for business, licenses, permits, vehicles used for your business, and taxes must be investigated.
 Your agent can help you to wade through all of the regulations and help you to determine what is the best way to protect your small home business.

 If you have any questions about protecting your small home business, contact us via email or at (863) 646-LOCK.Continue Reading

 We may not get much ice in Central Florida, but many other potential hazards can cause someone to slip and fall at your house or your office.
-In Central Florida we also have a large elderly population who are all potential fall victims, steps must be taken to keep them from falling.
+Central Florida also has a large elderly population who are all potential fall victims.
+Steps must be taken to keep them from falling.
 Prevention is the key to eliminating slip and fall hazards and preventing serious injury from occurring due to negligence.
 Here are a few ways that you can make both your home or business safe from slip hazards:

-I have also set up several helpful business links that will make you more successful!
+I have also set up several helpful business links to make you more successful!
 Click Here!

 Don Westerfeld 11/11/2010 6:53:00 PMContinue Reading